vpp-dev/vpp-release-notes/README.md

 @page release_notes_2206 Release notes for VPP 22.06

-More than 18 commits since the previous release, including 8 fixes.
+More than 24 commits since the previous release, including 11 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Tue Jan 25 02:09:55 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 22.06 release, generated as on Wed Jan 26 02:10:58 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER